aireddy73/Kubernetes/README.md

 pod "nginx" created
 ```
 # Overview
-The exam is 100% hands on using the innovative exams (www.examslocal.com) product.
 The CKAD exam requires an excellent understanding of K8s along with how to efficiently use kubectl to accomplish various tasks on Kubernetes.
 I'm sure they use this exam approach as it pretty much precludes any form of cheating.
 You either know the material and can very quickly implement it or not.

 You will be given a list of 'tasks' to accomplish on one of four kubernetes clusters (these are described in the official exam tips above).
 The exam is 'open book' but only with the content available at kubernetes.io.
 You will have one tab for the exam content and one additional tab for kubernetes.io.
 However, don't expect that you can just research questions during the exam, as there will be very little time for 'learning' a specific k8s concept at exam time.
 It's there to help with YAML syntax detail only, IMO.